 The development of the National Emergency Management Strategy for Remote Indigenous Communities was initiated by the Australian Emergency Management Committee (AEMC) in 2004.
-The completed Strategy has been endorsed by the Augmented Australasian Police Ministers' Council (now renamed the Ministerial Council for Police and Emergency Management or MCPEM).
+The Strategy was endorsed by the Augmented Australasian Police Ministers' Council (now named the Law, Crime and Community Safety Council).
 The Strategy addresses recommendations made in the Council of Australian Governments' directed review—Natural Disasters in Australia: Reforming mitigation, relief and recovery arrangements (2002)—and aims to improve the disaster resilience of remote Indigenous communities.

 The Strategy was developed by the Remote Indigenous Communities Advisory Committee (RICAC), a sub-committee of AEMC, with funding provided through the Australian Government.
 RICAC gratefully acknowledges the work of Vision Network Pty Ltd in consulting with stakeholders and drafting of the Strategy.
 In particular, RICAC acknowledges the contribution made by Indigenous communities and agencies and emergency management agencies in RICAC member states and territories to the development of the strategy.